Promise of Wizard: Main Story One

 Promise of Wizard begins with the player character being summoned into the world of wizards as the battle against the Great Calamity has finished.
 They are greeted by soldiers of Central Kingdom as well as the Minister of Magical Affairs, Drummond, and the secretary of Central Kingdom, Cock Robin.
 They attempt to persuade the Sage into joining them in order to bring the Sage's Wizards under Central's control but fail when two of the wizards (former Central knight Cain and Eastern noble Heathcliff) appear and ask the Sage to trust them.
 Cain explains how the Great Calamity was stronger this year than it ever had been in the past.

 The Sage is brought to the Magic Manor where one of the wizards, Heathcliff's mentor Faust, lays dying.
-Tapping into the power of the Sage, they are able to revive Faust before he turns to stone, the result of a wizard's magic crystalizing upon being dealt a death-blow.
+Tapping into the power of the Sage, they are able to revive Faust before he turns to stone, the result of a wizard's magic crystallizing upon being dealt a death-blow.
 The next day, the Sage agrees to perform a ritual to summon wizards to replace those who were killed by the Great Calamity.
 The majority of the Sage's Wizards convene - with the exception of the strongest wizard in the world, Oz, and the three younger Northern wizards; Mithra, Owen and Bradley - and Cain proposes that they all live together at the Manor in order to better prepare themselves before the next battle.

 Meanwhile, Central kingdom prepares to hold a parade to honor the Sage's Wizards for defending the world, though it is marred by the suspicion and prejudice held against the wizards, heightened by the fear of the strength of the Calamity.
 Strange events and rumors plague Central kingdom's capital, including reports of seeing someone in the graveyard at night.
 Upon investigation, the Sage's Wizards discover the cause of the Great Calamity's increased strength, as well as the mastermind behind it - a mysterious figure named Nova who has been using human remains in a ritual in order to summon the Calamity closer.